The Dawn (band): Diaz's death, new guitarist, later albums and disbandment (1988–1995)

-At the height of their popularity, and just weeks after the release of their second album I Stand with You (1988), containing the title track, "Magtanim Ay 'Di Biro" and "Love (Will Set Us Free)", Diaz was stabbed to death in front of his girlfriend's house on 21 August 1988 by two men allegedly under the influence of drugs and alcohol.
+At the height of their popularity, and just weeks after the release of their second album I Stand with You (1988), containing the title track, Magtanim Ay 'Di Biro ("Planting Rice") and "Love (Will Set Us Free)", Diaz was stabbed to death in front of his girlfriend's house on 21 August 1988 by two men allegedly under the influence of drugs and alcohol.
 Despite the demise of Diaz, his influence is still felt among many guitarists today and he has become a legend among many Filipino musicians.
 The Dawn has been considering Diaz to be the band's driving force.
-The songs "The Moon", "Let Me Dance", "Wish You Were Here", "I Stand with You", "I'm Not Hurting Anymore" and "Magtanim ay 'Di Biro" were performed at Concert at the Park in Luneta.
+The songs "The Moon", "Let Me Dance", "Wish You Were Here", "I Stand with You", "I'm Not Hurting Anymore" and Magtanim ay 'Di Biro ("Planting Rice") were performed at Concert at the Park in Luneta (now Rizal Park).
 The back cover of the album has pictures of the band.

 The band continued to play, at one time employing the services of a masked guitarist (nicknamed "Zorro" by some fans - is actually rock guitar virtuoso Noel Mendez who will eventually form the band HAYP) in the absence of a permanent guitar player.
 Atsushi Matsuura, a Japanese guitarist who had earlier released a solo album in the Philippines under Ivory Records, took on lead guitar duties in January 1989 as the band released Beyond the Bend.
 Matsuura was featured on the music video of "Salamat".

 He was later replaced by Francis Reyes, former Afterimage guitarist, who was also a DJ at NU-107, a local alternative rock radio station.
 Reyes also happened to be Diaz's close friend.
 Classically trained session keyboardist Millette Saldajeno also joined the band in 1990 but was later replaced by Isidore Fernandez in 1992.

-The band released their sixth album, Puno't Dulo (Filipino, "The Beginning and the End"), on July 28, 1994 and the last album the band released when they went hiatus. the band reunited in 2000.
+The band released their sixth album, Puno't Dulo (Filipino, "The Beginning and the End"), on July 28, 1994.
+It was the last album the band released before their split. the band reunited in 2000.

 In 1995, the band went their separate ways due to Pangan's desire to move on with another career.
 Pangan then formed the Jett Pangan Group.

 The 1997 reunion at the ULTRA brought the band back on-stage and, for the first time, the band employed two guitarists: Matsuura and Reyes.
 They did another reunion show at the now defunct ABG's along Pasong Tamo, while they were discussing a comeback release through Sony Music Philippines (now Sony BMG Music Philippines).